webcodesk/wcd-todo-tutorial-demo/src/usr/README.md

 then you just need to give an identical name to these instances of the component.

 In this case, Webcodesk automatically created a name for a new instance of the component.
-If you have not changed this name, then when you create a new copy we may accidentally overwrite the properties of the previous instance with the same name.
+If you have not changed this name, then when you create a new copy you may accidentally overwrite the properties of other instances with the same name.

 ### First component instance